-In addition to the titles listed below USCA also offers WUSV /IRO accepted RH 1 and RH 2 titles.
-RH rules are available in a separate rule book.
+In addition to the titles listed above USCA also offers WUSV / SV / IRO accepted RH 1 and RH 2 titles.
+RH rules are available in a separate rule book and have some different requirements (vests, muzzle etc).
 Look for links to the current RH Rules on the USCA website.